RobbieHember/fcgadgets/README.md

 ### utilities_inventory.py
 The general workflow of **cbrunner** projects rely on the use of look-up tables (LUTs) for each variable in the inventory layers within Results.gdb, VRI.gdb, Disturbance.gdb, and LandUse.gdb.

-The purpose of adopting LUTs was to:
+The standard workflow goes like this:
 * Use the **DefineInventoryLayersAndVariables** function to create a list of the subset of variables from each layer that are needed for modelling.
 * Use the **BuildForestInventoryLUTs** function to assign unique numerical identifiers to each value of variables that originally come as string codes in source geodatabases.
 Filtering out unnecessary variables, and converting all retained variables to numeric data types, improves ease of subsequent programming, memory requirement, and storage space.
 One exception included variables that were stored as date strings within the various inventory layers.
 Date string variables were converted to a numeric data type upon later compilation of each inventory layer.
 Species codes occur across multiple inventory layers.
 As coherence among the lists of unique species codes from each layer could not be guaranteed, the script tallied all unique species codes across layers and repopulated the LUT for species codes for each layer with a complete, global set of species codes.
 The LUTs for each inventory layer are stored as pickle files.
 * Use the **PrepDMEC** function to compile an initial version of the Disturbance and Management Event Chronology (DMEC) from forest inventory databases.